richtaur/bombada/README.md

 - It's too easy.
 It should have gone through more rounds of testing and tweaking.
 - The How-to-play flow is weak sauce.
 It should be integrated with the gameplay.
 Out of scope, oh well.
 - Pretty sure the `localStorage` stuff doesn't work.
 Don't even remember at this point :P
+- __Note: desired features can be found in htdocs/js/bombada.js comments__

 ## Author